MaxPanenko/InternetMarket/README.md

 Model/Menu.cs
 Model/User.cs
 ```
-Menu - It's a one of the models which contains a main info about my program's menu.
+1.Menu - It's a one of the models which contains a main info about my program's menu.
-User - Contains informations about characters of Users.
+2.User - Contains informations about characters of Users.

 ### Program.cs